Web Browser: Clear Cache

 Why should you clear your cache?
 Your browser tends to hold onto information, and over time it could cause problems with logging in or bringing up websites.
 It’s always a good idea to clear out the cache, or browser history, and clear cookies on a regular basis.

 You can also try switching to a different browser.
 For example, if you are using Google Chrome, switch to Mozilla Firefox, and visa versa.
-(Please don’t use Safari, Internet Explorer, or Microsoft Edge with Blackboard.
-They do not “play well” together.)
+(Please don’t use Safari, Internet Explorer, or Microsoft Edge.)

 Here’s how to quickly and easily clean out your Firefox or Chrome browser’s cache.